OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 ### Open data

-As the Open Tree project did not have to enter into data use agreements in order to obtain OTT's taxonomic sources, it is not obliged to require any such agreement from users of OTT.
-Therefore, users are not restricted by any contract (terms of use).
-In addition, the taxonomy is not creative expression, so copyright limitations do not apply either.
+As the Open Tree project did not enter into any data use agreements in order to obtain OTT's taxonomic sources, it is not obliged to require any such agreement from users of OTT.
+(A data use agreement is sometimes called 'terms of use'.
+Legally, a DUA is a kind of contract.)
+Therefore, users are not restricted in this way.
+In addition, the taxonomy is not creative expression, so copyright controls do not apply.
 Therefore use of OTT is unrestricted.

-Certainly the taxonomy could be improved by incorporating closed sources such the IUCN Red List, but doing so would conflict with the project's goal of providing open data.
+Certainly the taxonomy could be improved by incorporating DUA-encumbered sources such the IUCN Red List, but doing so would conflict with the project's open data requirement.